A College Guide for Students: A COVID-19 Resource

 COVID-19 causes a respiratory illness.
 Symptoms may include fever, cough and shortness of breath, runny nose, headache, and sore throat.
 In severe cases, the virus can cause pneumonia.

 - If you are off-campus: Stay home and contact your medical provider over the phone.

 - If you are on-campus: call (rather than visit) University Health Services immediately.

 What if I am struggling with non-physical issues related to COVID-19?

-- Seton Hall University encourages students to reach out to CAPS counselors when in need, even during this time away from campus.
+- Seton Hall University encourages students to reach out to CAPS (973-761-9500) when in need, even if you are studying remotely.

 - CAPS will provide remote support as needed and appropriate.